marionlamoureux/iceberg_lab/README.md

 - Greater control

 It will also give on overview of **Cloudera Data Flow** to give hands on experience of:
-- real-time data streaming
+- Real-time data streaming
-- out of the box connection to various data sources and integration with Iceberg
+- Out of the box connection to various data sources and integration with Iceberg
-- easy deployment of data pipelines using no code and accelerators
+- Easy deployment of data pipelines using no code and accelerators

 And finally an overview of the SQL Stream Builder powered by Flink including:
-- make streaming processing accessible with simply SQL
+- Make streaming processing accessible with simply SQL
-- easy integration with Iceberg
+- Easy integration with Iceberg

 *Note to admins: Refer to the Setup file containing the recommendations to setup the lab*